Query a subgraph

 A use declaration creates one or more local name bindings synonymous with some other path.
 Usually a use declaration is used to shorten the path required to refer to a module item.
 These declarations may appear in modules and blocks, usually at the top.

-Next let’s define a few struct
+Next let’s define a few struct statements, then save your modifications.

 #[allow(non_snake_case)]